Unreal Engine Plugin · UE 5.3+

 • Interaction columns color-coded Block / Overlap / Ignore against your chosen target presets

-• Reveals when actors with multiple components (capsule, hitbox, weapon sphere) have inconsistent collision across components
+• Reveals multi-component actors (capsule, hitbox, weapon sphere) with inconsistent collision settings

 Actor Inspector panel in Unreal Editor